Jazz DJ Steve Williams speaks about the origins of KRCL-FM

 Oh, Brad (Collins) was a character, ‘cause I’d known his dad.
 His dad was such an influence you know with Jazz music – Al “Jazzbo” Collins.
 Brad came honestly through his interest in music.
 My parents were friends of his dad and mom and when I was a kid, they moved from Salt Lake to someplace – we went over as a family and bought a whole bunch of these records of his with his little logo on them – the Jazzbo Collins logo.
-(See cartoon below.)
+(Look for the cartoon owl — center right in the drawing below.)
 It was a good time.

 You know, Brad was breaking the barriers with his type of music – that was my beginning of hearing Punk music back then.
 And here’s the first Punk Guy, whose dad was the Early Jazz Guy.
 He has his personality, so of course we were friends, and he loves Jazz too – he grew up with it.

 As far as genres went, there were people who wanted certain kinds of music and would ask for that – Doc Floor (of Zion Tribe) and David Santavasi; I remember (Blue Mouse Manager/Reggae DJ) Michael Hatsis being on the air; Native American Music — Donna Land (Maldonado) was with us early.
 She put in a lot of time!

 We wanted to represent a lot of different kinds of musics and cultures – ethnic cultures, people who were under-represented.
 This valley can be a real wasteland sometimes, and still is, if you ask me.

 (This interview was originally published late in the summer of 2015 — M.E.)